chunglim/foolmath/README.md

 ```
 _source code:_&nbsp;[euler.tex](./src/euler.tex)&nbsp;|&nbsp;[Go to top](#welcome-to-the-foolmath-repository)&nbsp;|&nbsp;[TOC](#table-of-contents)

-Euler's identity shall be used in the other proofs (whether valid or fool).<br>
+Euler's identity shall be used in the other proofs (whether valid or foolish).<br>
-Let's see the first fool proofs using _Euler's identity_.
+Let's see the first foolish proofs using _Euler's identity_.

 ### **$`e^x=1`$, no matter what $`x`$ maybe.**